RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[SwitchChainOrder|SwitchChainOrderMover]]** - Reorders (or removes) the chains in a pose

-**[[TryDisulfidPermutations|TryDisulfPermuationsMover]]** - Tries all possible permutations of disulfides for residue types that can form disulfides, and returns the lowest-energy permutation.
+**[[TryDisulfPermutations|TryDisulfPermuationsMover]]** - Tries all possible permutations of disulfides for residue types that can form disulfides, and returns the lowest-energy permutation.

 **[[MakePolyX|MakePolyXMover]]** - Converts a pose into a polymer of a single amino acid type